dataforgetx/ds_portfolio/README.md

 - LSCMI: completed in July/2021 at Los Angeles County Probation Department
 - Peers: completed in April/2022 at University of Houston
 - EMP: completed in Sep/2024 at Texas Department of Family and Protective Services
+- DPS: completed in Nov/2025 at Texas Department of Family and Protective Services